aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

 }
 ```

-Notice the `Backend` property was added to the partial class that is **not** in the Generated directory.
-In both the Configuration and BackendConfiguration type the property names match the setting ids used in the recipe file.
+Notice that the `Backend` property was added to the partial class that is **not** in the `Generated` directory.
+In both the `Configuration` and `BackendConfiguration` types the property names match the setting ids used in the recipe file.
 This is important for the data to be property deserialized.

 #### CDK Changes

-The `AppStack` class is the recommended place to customzie the AWS resources created by the CDK.
-In the constructor of this class we will modify it check if `CreateNewTable` is set to true.
-If it is then use the CDK construct to create a table as part of the CloudFormation stack.
+The `AppStack` class is the recommended place to customize the AWS resources created by the CDK.
+We will modify the constructor of this class to check if `CreateNewTable` is set to true.
+If it is we will use the CDK construct to create a table as part of the CloudFormation stack.

 ```
 using Amazon.CDK.AWS.DynamoDB;